Canoe Tripping in Wabakimi

 The Ontario Government website on Wabakimi Provincial Park serves as a good intro to the natural history of the area and provides all sorts of additional info. http://www.wabakimi.on.ca/wabakimi/index.htm

 Wildwaters is an outfitting company with a base in Armstrong.
-It has been serving the needs of fishermen and paddlers for years.
+It has served the needs of fishermen and paddlers for years.
 VIA rail tickets, shuttle service, maps, canoes, fly-ins….you name it and Brenda can probably arrange it for you. http://www.wabakimi.com/canoeoutfitting.html

 Mattice Lake Outfitters cover the same ground as Wildwaters above.
-Their website http://www.walleye.ca/canoeing/ will provide you with what you need to get started.
+Their website http://www.walleye.ca/canoeing/ will give you what you need to get started.

 There used to be a Federal Government map service where you could get your 1:50000 maps; outfitters may still have maps available, either in paper for $11.45 or waterproof maps (printed on polypropylene) for $15.95 a sheet.
 (The Tyvek material is apparently being phased out.)

-This canoe trip was the last time we bothered taking 1:50000 topos along.
-The map service went gone out of business last year.
-The reason probably is that nobody – including us – buys 1:50000 topo maps anymore.
-They are readily accessible on-line to be downloaded and printed – for free!
-Visit this Government of Canada web site and download the following for this trip:
+This canoe trip was the last time we bothered taking actual 1:50000 topos along.
+The map service on Bay Street in Toronto where I bought the maps went out of business the next year.
+The reason is probably because nobody – including us – buys 1:50,000 topo maps at $20. a sheet anymore.

 Copy what you need and maybe laminate the results and you have a totally acceptable set of maps for your trip.
 Since 2010 we have made more use of our Garmin gps units and the Topo Canada v.4 maps with pre-entered waypoints.
 We’ve also made big use of the next two map sources.

-The Wabakimi Project http://www.wabakimi.org/main.html contains some excellent introductory info in the “Wabakimi and Beyond” section that you will want to read before you go.
-Given that the stated goal of the Project “has been to produce a set of maps to help prospective visitors plan and mount canoe trips in the Wabakimi area” you may well be ordering a volume or two of the trip maps.
+The Friends of Wabakimi (The Wabakimi Project) website is your gateway to Wabakimi paddling possibilities.
+It has some excellent introductory info in the “Wabakimi and Beyond” section that you will want to read before you go.
+Given that its stated goal is “to produce a set of maps to help prospective visitors plan and mount canoe trips in the Wabakimi area” you may well be ordering a volume or two of the trip maps.
 We made excellent use of Volume One for the part of the trip from Wabakimi Lake back to the Little Caribou lake take-out.
-Check out the maps here: http://www.wabakimi.org/maps/
+Check out the map set here: Wabakimi: Volume One

 If the Allanwater River, Lower Wabakimi Lake, and then the stretch to the top of Little Caribou Lake are in your plans, you cannot go wrong with the annotated maps found at http://kokanie.ca/files/canoeTripMaps/allanwater_to_littleCaribou.pdf